 In this article, VP of Business Consulting, David Anderson covers a comprehensive overview of common types of rebates and use cases, tips for putting rebates to good use, and suggestions for avoiding the common commercial and administrative challenges rebates can pose.

 In B2B pricing, rebates and incentives are a pricing best practice.
 Why?
 Because if you are not using customer rebates, you’re likely giving customers discounts they haven’t yet earned.
-Rebate & incentive best practices ensure that delivered purchases directly drive net price paid, and that the complexities of rebate administration do not outweigh the commercial benefits.
+Rebate manamagement programs ensure that delivered purchases directly drive net price paid, and that the complexities of managing rebate agreements do not outweigh the commercial benefits.

 What Are Price Rebates and What Are They Used For?

 In addition to pricing on actual rather than promised volumes, customer price rebates can be structured to drive specific customer behavior such as growth, retention, product mix improvement, or purchases of bundled offers.
 Like other forms of discounts employed to modify behavior, rebates allow sellers to communicate to customers how the customer receives the lowest price.
-The burden of realizing the lowest price falls to the customer with the rebate granted only for achieving the specified outcome.
+The burden of realizing the lowest price falls on the customer, with the rebate granted only to achieve the specified outcome.

 Why Use a Customer Rebate Program?